konexis/Automate/README.md

 # Automate
-Automates keyboard or mouse gestures
+Automates keyboard or mouse gestures.
 <br>Pyautogui and PyQt5 are combined for relative convenience.